-By end of May 2016, the authors of the best-ranked short proposals will be invited to submit a comprehensive version (full proposal) of their social entrepreneurial initiative online.
+On 19 April 2017, the authors of the best-ranked short proposals will be invited to submit a comprehensive version (full proposal) of their social entrepreneurial initiative online.
 These full proposals will be reviewed and assessed based on an extended catalogue of predefined criteria.
-Oral interviews with the applicants on 4 and 5 August 2016 will conclude the first round of the assessment.
+Oral interviews with the applicants on 16 June 2017 will conclude the first round of the assessment.

-The four to eight best-ranked full proposals will be evaluated by an international and independent jury that will select three finalists by the end of September 2016.
+The four to eight best-ranked full proposals will be evaluated by an international and independent jury that will select three finalists by the end August 2017.

 Step III: Finalists

 Three finalists will receive financial support (USD 20 000 each) in addition to six months of tailored coaching from experts (amounting to USD 5 000) to help them refine their proposals (October 2017 – March 2018).
 One representative per finalist will be invited at the end of this period to travel to Zurich, Switzerland, to present their social entrepreneurial initiative to the international jury that will select the winner of the ReSource Award.